alice17/ImageReader/README.md

-ImageReader is a Chrome Extension designed for helping blind people to learn about the content of an image in a web page.
+ImageReader is a Google Chrome extension designed for helping blind people to learn about the content of an image in a web page.

 Image labeling is provided by Clarifai.
 OCR service is provided by OCR.space.

 Instructions are shown at the extension's first startup.